steveseguin/social_stream/README.md

 ### Server API support

+You can send messages to Social Stream via the hosted server ingest API, and you can also send messages from Social Stream to remote third-parties.

+So if you can a donation webhook, you can push those notifications to Social Stream.
+You can also use a third-party service to overlay messages captured by Social Stream.
+More below.

+#### Social Streams server API (ingest and clear messages via remote request)

 If using the MIDI API isn't something you can use, you can also check out the hosted API service to send messages to SocialStream, which will be redirected to your social live chat sites.
 This API works with a Stream Deck or custom applications.

 This API end point supports WSS, HTTPS GET, and HTTP POST (JSON).
 Support for this API must be toggled on in the menu settings (or by adding `&server` to the dock.html page).